Earl Wolff: Jacksonville Jaguars

 Wolff was signed to the practice squad by the Jacksonville Jaguars on December 22, 2015.

 On January 4, 2016, he signed a futures contract with the Jaguars.
 He was waived/injured by the Jaguars on August 29, 2016 and was placed on injured reserve.
 On September 7, 2016, Wolff was released from the Jaguars' injured reserve with an injury settlement.

 Washington Redskins

-On January 5, 2017, Wolff signed a futures contract with the Redskins.
+On January 5, 2017, Wolff signed a futures contract with the Washington Redskins.
 On August 3, 2017, Wolff was released by the Redskins.

 Indianapolis Colts

 On August 28, 2017, Wolff signed with the Indianapolis Colts.
 He was placed on injured reserve on September 2, 2017.
 He was released on September 8, 2017.

 Personal life

 Wolff was robbed and kidnapped at gunpoint in the early morning of February 23, 2016.
 He was taken in his own car, and released after a short captivity in Fayetteville.
 Police reported that Bobby DeShawn Bailey had been arrested in the case and charged with robbery with a dangerous weapon, first-degree kidnapping, conspiracy, larceny, possession of a stolen motor vehicle, and possession of marijuana.